<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 The Benefits of Email and Link Tracking for Sales

-Email and link tracking offer many invaluable benefits for sales teams.
+Email and link tracking offer many benefits for sales teams.

 Here are a few key advantages to consider: